colinschlecht/nftgram/README.md

 -------------------------------------------------------
 ## Bug squashing!

-*  When switching MM accounts after liking a comment, if you click the same like button with another account the app crashes.
-Potential cause: "liked" state isn't updating on user swap, unless a re-render occurs.
+* <s>  When switching MM accounts after liking a comment, if you click the same like button with another account the app crashes.
+Potential cause: "liked" state isn't updating on user swap, unless a re-render occurs. </s>

 -------------------------------------------------------
 ## Further Decentralization WIP